 The San Luigi Orders are not a democratic organization where members can exercise autonomy of governance.
 Instead, governance is autocratic, and is specifically entrusted to the Prince-Abbot, and in his absence to the Supreme Council.
 No other party possesses any rights whatsoever in the matter.
 The governing document of the Abbey-Principality is the Constitution issued on 26 January 2012 by Prince-Abbot Edmond III.
 This replaced the notarized Declaration of Prince-Abbot Edmond I of 22 June 1954 (as amended by resolution of Prince-Abbot Edmond II and Vice-Chancellor Archbishop Frederick C. King on 20 August 1971).
 The antecedents of the Declaration of 1954 were the notarized Declaration of Prince-Abbot Joseph III of 25 May 1923, the legalized transfer of Prince-Abbot Louis-François of 7 May 1899 and the legalized transfer of Prince-Abbot José II of 5 May 1897.

 The succession of the Prince-Abbots, and their appointments to Supreme Council, is unambiguous.
-Supreme Council has existed continuously, so far as can be determined, since its establishment by Prince-Abbot Edmond I, and today includes current and retired members whose involvement with the San Luigi Orders extends over some fifty years.
-During that time, there has never been any attempt to challenge any issue of succession through legal due process; what has happened instead is that various individuals have, for reasons best known to themselves, chosen to make false representations.
+Supreme Council has existed continuously, so far as can be determined, since its establishment by Prince-Abbot Edmond I, and as of 2012 included current and retired members whose involvement with the San Luigi Orders extended over some fifty years.
+During that time, there has never been any attempt to challenge any issue of succession through legal due process.
+What has happened instead is that various individuals have, for reasons best known to themselves, chosen to make false representations.

 We list the principal unauthorized representations of the San Luigi Orders during the past fifty years below: